Christianity in Russia: Protestantism

+The Kirche Pörschken in New Moscow Village, Bagrationovsky District, Kaliningrad region, a former German Catholic and Lutheran church dating back to 1261—the oldest church in the country and a regional cultural heritage monument—the building is abandoned and falling into ruin.

-Baptists, Evangelical Christians, Lutherans, Pentecostals, Adventists, Methodists, Quakers and many other Protestant denominations are present in Russia, and some observers believe Russia will experience a Protestant revival in the future.
+Baptists, Adventists, Evangelical Christians (particular denomination), Lutherans, Pentecostals, Charismatic and Neo-charismatic movements, Calvinists, Methodists and Holiness movement, Quakers, Messianics and some other Protestant denominations are present in Russia, and some observers believe Russia will experience a Protestant revival in the future.
 There is particular growth among the Korean and German minorities.
 Baptists have been historically the largest Protestant group in Russia.

 Some Protestants, especially at the provincial level, report government restrictions and obstruction of their activities by local authorities.
 In April 2007, the European Court of Human Rights obliged Russia to pay €10,000 as non-pecuniary damages for the refusal to register the Moscow branch of the Salvation Army.
 One Baptist missionary and the minister said, "every religion outside Russian Orthodoxy is considered a cult, including Protestantism."

 According to Evangelical Christians Baptists who conducted a bicycle missionary expedition in July - August 2007, they faced serious obstacles and suspicious attitude from local authorities in several regions of Russia.
 Their services were banned several times in public parks.
 According to Yuri Sipko, president of the Union of Evangelical Christians-Baptists of Russia, the goal of the tour was to, "fight their way through on foot or on bicycles to reach even the most remote village and the most despairing person in order to convert them."
 These words are what caused most hostility towards Protestants.

 The Russian "law on non-governmental organizations" that took effect in April 2007 requires non-governmental organizations (NGOs), including Evangelical churches, to register with state agencies, list their funding sources, and provide records of all meetings.
 In June 2016, Russia passed an anti-terrorism law that bans proselytizing and missionary activities.
 On July 8, 2016, the U.S. Commission on International Religious Freedom (USCIRF) strongly condemned these measures stating, "Under the guise of confronting terrorism, they would grant authorities sweeping powers to curtail civil liberties, including setting broad restrictions on religious practices that would make it very difficult for religious groups to operate."

 An article in The Christian Post, discussing the ban on proselytizing stated, "Human rights and religious freedom advocates argue that the law 'doesn't do that much to defend from terrorism and only prevents Christians and others who are not Orthodox from preaching and proselytizing.'"
 In 2017, the USCIRF reclassified Russia as one of the world's worst violators of religious liberty, recommending that the US government deem Russia a "country of particular concern" under the International Religious Freedom Act.
 Since 2016, Russian Christians face increased restrictions on public and private evangelism as a result of the Yarovaya law.